maikelordaz/Takadao-assesment-test/Answers/Answers.md

 There you can check the changes sugested and read some comments.

--   Findings: In the function withdrawBalance() a state variable is written after a call.
+-   Findings: "Critical" In the function withdrawBalance() a state variable is written after a call.
 In this case the mapping userBalance.
 -   Solution: move that line of code before the call.
--   Note: B aware that if the call is not successfull you have to return the balance
+-   Note: Be aware that if the call is not successfull you have to return the balance

+3. The answer to this code is written on

+> contracts/Section_2/Refund.sol

+There you can check the changes sugested and read some comments.

+-   Findings: "Medium" In the for loop the local variable "X" it is not initialized
+-   Solution: initialize the variable
+-   Note: Some lines were added to have a minimalistic contract

 ## Section 3: Solidity Coding Tasks